top of page

 LaRonia D. Hurd-Sawyer

-The mission and goal of PEAS Inc. are to deliver services and comprehensive HIV/HCV testing and education to the most highly affected communities during vulnerable hours and in non-traditional settings.
-PEAS Inc has served more than 10,000 residents in the Memphis and Shelby County area.
-LaRonia is certified through the Centers for Disease Control to facilitate life-changing interventions such as SISTA/TWISTA, ANEA, HepConnect, COMPASS, PrEP/Prevention, ARTAS, and a Certified Syringe Supply/Exchange Program.
+PEAS Inc. is dedicated to delivering essential services, including comprehensive HIV/HCV testing and education, to the communities most impacted during crucial times and in unconventional settings.
+With a proven track record of assisting over 10,000 residents in the Memphis and Shelby County area, our certified team from Centers for Disease Control is equipped to implement effective interventions such as SISTA, ANEA, HepConnect, COMPASS, PrEP/Prevention, ARTAS, and a Certified Syringe Supply/Exchange Program.
+Together, we strive to make a difference and enhance public health in our community.

 LaRonia D. Hurd-Sawyer, RN, MSN-CNL, MPH